sanyuan0704/island.js/docs/en/guide/spa-vs-mpa.md

 ## Motivation

-With these cost after combining MPA and SPA, i have to say sometimes combine them is not a good choice, especially for the content-heavy website, because the hydration runtime execution and the network io caused by client script will make the first page load performance and TTI(time to interactive) worse.
+With these cost after combining MPA and SPA, I have to say sometimes combine them is not a good choice, especially for the content-heavy website, because the hydration runtime execution and the network io caused by client script will make the first page load performance and TTI(time to interactive) worse.

-So island.js recommended to use MPA for content-focused website, which is a default internal strategy.Then here comes the problem: MPA only generate static HTML page, how to ensure the hydration process if there are some interactive parts in the page?
+So island.js recommends to use MPA for content-focused website, which is a default internal strategy.
+Then here comes the problem: MPA only generate static HTML page, how to ensure the hydration process if there are some interactive parts in the page?

-That's the motivation of island architecture.You will find the answer in the next article: [Islands Architecture](/en/guide/islands-arch)
+That's the motivation of island architecture.
+You will find the answer in the next article: [Islands Architecture](/en/guide/islands-arch)